dianjin/dianjin.github.io/_posts/2016-11-27-introduction-to-closure-externs.md

 ### What kind of code does Closure compile?
 Short answer: ES5 Javascript with some ES6 support.

 Long answer: ES5 Javascript with some ES6 support, but depending on the compilation mode selected, your program won't work if you engage in the practices listed [here](https://developers.google.com/closure/compiler/docs/limitations).
 In whitespace mode or simple mode, Closure basically compiles ES5 JS.
-But in advanced mode operating within a browser environment, the Closure compiler compiles ES5 JS with some important constraints.
+But in advanced mode operating within a browser environment, the Closure compiler compiles ES5 JS with some important restrictions.

 ### Why do people use Closure?

-The Closure compiler offers three compilation modes: `WHITESPACE_ONLY`, `SIMPLE_OPTIMIZATIONS`, and `ADVANCED_OPTIMIZATIONS`.
+Closure offers three compilation modes: `WHITESPACE_ONLY`, `SIMPLE_OPTIMIZATIONS`, and `ADVANCED_OPTIMIZATIONS`.
 The `ADVANCED_OPTIMIZATIONS` mode can drastically reduce the size of a JS application because it renames global variables, function names, and properties.
 It also removes code that is provably unreachable, which means the output JS only contains functions and code that you're actually using.

 Websites are interested in reducing the size of their JS because that way, they can be delivered to the client and parsed faster.
 The faster JS is loaded, the faster a website become interactive.

 Nowadays, many people use [Uglify](https://github.com/mishoo/UglifyJS) to minify their ES5 Javascript.
-But Closure, a mature Java beast maintained by Google, [produces JS files that are significantly smaller than that of its competitors](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) (in advanced mode).
+But Closure, a mature Java application maintained by Google, [produces JS files that are significantly smaller than that of its competitors](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) (in advanced mode).

 ### What's the catch?
 Why doesn't everyone use Closure?

 There's no point in using Closure unless you take advantage of the optimizations offered in advanced mode.
-However, there's no point in incurring the mental overhead of writing Closure-advanced-mode-friendly code and introducing a compilation stage to your build pipeline and dev environment unless your Javascript app is big and could use the significant file size savings promised by Closure.
+However, there's no point in incurring the mental overhead of writing advanced-mode-friendly code and introducing a compilation stage to your build pipeline unless your Javascript app is big and could use the significant file size savings promised by Closure.

-**The key thing to remember:** The Closure compiler is only able to apply massive optimizations to JS written with the specific constraints it demands in advanced mode.
-So, the higher percent of advanced-mode-compatible code in a Closure project, the more savings there are to be had.
+**The key thing to remember:** Closure is only able to apply massive optimizations to JS written with the specific constraints it demands in advanced mode.
+So, the higher percent of advanced-mode-friendly code in a Closure project, the more savings there are to be had.

 Google knows that Closure is used by websites to output small JS for browsers.
 Thus, it created the Google Closure library, a collection of bread and butter JS libraries *designed to be integrated with Closure projects using advanced compilation mode*.
 In other words, the Google Closure library follows all the rules necessary to be successfully included in the input set of an advanced mode Closure compilation.